This website will serve as the home of the FTN suppressor series as well as a collection of information for 3D printed suppressors.

 Part of the impetus of our work was the ATF policy change regarding form 1 suppressors.
 Any premade suppressor such as a solvent trap was redefined as a suppressor.
 There was previously a very active form 1 community.

-After the rule change, the ATF specifically stated that 3D printed suppressors was one of the examples of allowable form 1 suppressors.
+After the rule change, the ATF specifically stated that 3D printed suppressors were one of the examples of allowable form 1 suppressors.
+I believe the reason they allowed 3D printed suppressors in the rule change was because at the time, nobody thre could have imagined suppressors that could handle more than 22.
 The rise of 3D printing has caused the barrier to entry for homemade suppressors to be much lower.
-The suppressor market is also not subjected typical market forces due to the NFA.
+The suppressor market is also not subjected to typical market forces due to the NFA.
 There is a complete missing market segment of consumable cheap polymer suppressors.
+Even cheap metal 22 cans should cost less than $20.

 3D2A is a perfect avenue to address this mismatch.